mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/upload-timeseries.md

 ## Description

-parse .csv file with timeseriesdata and upload the timeseries data to mindsphere
+parse .csv file with timeseriesdata and upload the timeseries data to {{site.productname}}

 ## Usage